 Who We Serve

 We serve people of all backgrounds who have been affected by sexual violence.
 We serve survivors of sexual assault, whether the assault happened today or 50 years ago.
-We serve survivors and their family members and their support systems.
+We serve survivors, their family members, and their support systems.
 We serve families, couples, individuals, friends, and more.
-Sexual violence affects whole networks of people
+Sexual violence affects whole networks of people.

 We serve people regardless of the perceived severity of their assault.
 All sexual assault is violence.
 We have staff and resources to help everyone, so please do not refrain from reaching out just because you think another survivor may have it worse than you.

-We have clients of all genders, races, sexual orientations, abilities, socioeconomic levels, ages, incomes, nationalities, immigration statuses, ethnicities, neurotypes, gender expressions, etc. We do not want your identity to be a barrier to accessing services — neither ours or other agencies’.
+We have clients of all genders, races, sexual orientations, abilities, socioeconomic levels, ages, incomes, nationalities, immigration statuses, ethnicities, neurotypes, gender expressions, etc. We do not want your identity to be a barrier to accessing services — not ours nor other agencies’.

-We serve all residents of Sonoma County, regardless of where you were assaulted, and anyone who was assaulted in Sonoma County.
+We serve all residents of Sonoma County, regardless of where you were assaulted.
+We also serve anyone who was assaulted in Sonoma County.
 Even if you have no relation to Sonoma County, we will do our best to refer you to the appropriate rape crisis center or another resource in a different area of the state, country, or world.